DeMarquis Gates: Minnesota Vikings

 On March 25, Gates signed with the Minnesota Vikings.
 He was waived on August 13, 2020.

 TSL Blues

 Gates was selected by the Blues of The Spring League during its player selection draft on October 12, 2020.

 Saskatchewan Roughriders

-He signed with the Saskatchewan Roughriders of the CFL on December 17, 2020.
-He played in five games during the CFL’s shortened 2021 regular season, recording five tackles and three special teams tackles.
+He signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on December 17, 2020.
+He played in five games during the CFL's shortened 2021 regular season, recording five tackles and three special teams tackles.

-Birmingham Stallions
+Birmingham Stallions (first stint)

-Gates was selected with the second pick of the 29th round of the 2022 USFL Draft by the Birmingham Stallions.
+Gates was selected by the Birmingham Stallions of the United States Football League (USFL) with the second pick in the 29th round of the 2022 USFL draft.
 He was ruled inactive for the team's game against the Tampa Bay Bandits on May 7, 2022.
 He was moved back to the active roster on May 14.

 Chicago Bears

 On August 6, 2022, Gates signed with the Chicago Bears.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
 On January 4, 2023, the Bears signed him to the active roster.

+On August 29, 2023, Gates was waived by the Bears and re-signed to the practice squad.
+He was promoted to the active roster on December 16.
+Gates was released on January 4, 2024.

+Birmingham Stallions (second stint)

+On February 13, 2024, Gates re-signed with the Stallions, now with the United Football League (UFL).
+He re-signed with the team on September 20, 2024.